 We outline how to use widgets in iOS 14 in more detail separately for those interested in learning more.

 Remove apps from your Home screen

 For the first time in iOS history, you’ve now got the option of removing an app from your Home screen without deleting it entirely.
-It’ll still be accessible via widgets, the App Gallery and the Search bar, but it won’t be cluttering your Home screen.
+It’ll still be accessible via widgets, the App Library and the Search bar, but it won’t be cluttering your Home screen.
 Besides, with widgets now available, you’ll need all the space you can get!

 To remove an app without deleting it, simply press and hold until the app icons jiggle, tap the x and tap Remove from Home Screen.
 We cover how to remove apps in iOS 14 separately if you need more information.